CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

 This time we use the 'multi_pos_whole_graph' evaluation method and split 8000 edges for fine-grained testing.
-The output 'train.txt' will overwrite the one before, so finally we get three files:
+The output 'train.txt' will overwrite the previous one, so finally we get three files:
 ``train.txt``, ``val-one_pos_k_neg.txt``, and ``test-multi_pos_whole_graph.txt``:

 .. code::